Applying for Medicaid in New Jersey

 General Information on the NJ Medicaid Application Process

-Many types of documents and financial disclosures are required to be submitted in connection with filing a NJ Medicaid application.
+Many types of documents and financial disclosures are required for filing a NJ Medicaid application.

 Required documentation begins with a checklist.
-Included in this checklist is a request for a birth certificate, a marriage certificate if the applicant is or has been married and a death certificate of a deceased spouse or divorce decree if the marriage has been dissolved by divorce.
+Included in this checklist are requests for a birth certificate, a marriage certificate if the applicant is or has been married, and a death certificate of a deceased spouse, or a divorce decree if the marriage has been dissolved by divorce.
 In addition, five years of complete and detailed financial records are required.

 You Must Prove You Are Medically Eligible for Medicaid

-All applicants must prove that it is medically necessary that he/she be receiving a nursing home level of care.
+All applicants must prove that it is medically necessary for him/her to receive a nursing home level of care.

 Medical eligibility is determined by a document called a “pre-admission survey” (PAS).
-A PAS is ordered by the applicant, nursing home or residential health care facility, including assisted living.
-Medicaid may send a nurse to examine the applicant to determine whether the care is medically necessary or not.
-Sometimes a video medical evaluation will be done instead of an in-person examination.
-New Jersey has an unwritten rule that the examination will take place within 30 days from the date the PAS is ordered.
-Failure to timely secure a PAS will result in a denial.
-They key word is “timely”.
-Your physician must complete a PA-4 form which is essentially a preliminary screening tool attesting to the fact that the applicant requires a nursing facility (or assisted living residence level of care) in the immediate future.
-If the PAS is denied, then notwithstanding financial eligibility, the application will be denied.
+A PAS is ordered by the applicant, nursing home, or residential health care facility, including assisted living.
+Medicaid may send a nurse to examine the applicant to determine whether the care is medically necessary.
+Sometimes, a video medical evaluation will be done instead of an in-person examination.
+New Jersey has an unwritten rule that the examination will take place within 30 days of the date the PAS is ordered.
+Failure to secure a PAS in a timely manner will result in a denial.
+The keyword is “timely”.
+Your physician must complete a PA-4 form, which is essentially a preliminary screening tool attesting that the applicant requires a nursing facility (or assisted living residence) level of care in the immediate future.
+If the PAS is denied, the application will be denied, notwithstanding financial eligibility.
 Note, a denial triggers an immediate right to a Fair Hearing Appeal, as discussed elsewhere on this site.
-The takeaway from this discussion is to alert you to make an objective medical assessment of your loved one’s ability to independently perform his or her ADL’s.
+The takeaway from this discussion is to alert you to make an objective medical assessment of your loved one’s ability to independently perform his or her ADLs.
 It’s the first test in a series of medical tests to qualify for Medicaid.

-Medicaid eligibility often centers on the existence of ADL’s.
-ADL’s are known as “the Activities of Daily Living”.
-They are the most crucial link between the individual and medical eligibility for Medicaid.
+Medicaid eligibility often centers on ADLs.
+ADLs are known as “the Activities of Daily Living”.
+They are the most crucial link between the individual and Medicaid eligibility.
 Regardless of the medical diagnosis of any condition (Alzheimer’s, Dementia, Parkinson’s, ALS, etc.), the effect of that condition requires that the individual either (1) need assistance with at least three (3) ADL’s every day of the calendar week and/or (2) be a safety risk to himself or herself because of the impact of the condition on his/her ability to perform their Activities of Daily Living independently and without constant cueing by another person present.

 The word “assistance” seems straightforward.
-Medicaid requires that an applicant for institutional and home based care needs “hands-on assistance” with such things as dressing, bathing, toileting, ambulation, transferring, eating, etc. Hands on assistance means that another individual must be present to physically put his or her hands on the individual in order to accomplish those tasks.
+Medicaid requires that an applicant for institutional and home-based care needs “hands-on assistance” with activities such as dressing, bathing, toileting, ambulation, transferring, and eating.
+Hands-on assistance means that another individual must be present to physically put their hands on the individual to accomplish those tasks.

 It can take an extremely long time to process a Medicaid Application

-The length of time necessary to process a Medicaid Application varies from county to county and is dependent upon the complexity of the financial data submitted and the workload of the Medicaid staff.
+The time required to process a Medicaid Application varies from county to county and depends on the complexity of the financial data submitted and the workload of the Medicaid staff.
 In some counties, an application can be approved within 90 days.
-In other counties, it takes 6 months to a year.
-In special situations, the application must be approved in Trenton and this can take 12 months or longer.
-During the application process, it is not uncommon for the assigned case worker to re-request duplicative information or lose information so it is critical that you keep copies of all documents given in connection with your application.
+In other countries, it takes 6 months to a year.
+In special situations, the application must be approved in Trenton, and this can take 12 months or longer.
+During the application process, it is not uncommon for the assigned case worker to re-request duplicative information or lose information, so you must keep copies of all documents given in connection with your application.
 We’ll help you deal with the nursing home or assisted living business office during this processing time.
 We know how to handle the application process.

 While a Medicaid Application is pending, the nursing home bill continues to mount up.
 Don’t panic; that’s normal.

-Medicaid has the right to demand proof of almost every financial transaction going back 5 full calendar years prior to the filing of the application.
-Accurate records should be gathered and a complete Medicaid application furnished to the County Board of Social Services all at once if possible to make the processing simpler.
-If records are inaccurate or incomplete or if a Medicaid application package is disorganized, the Medicaid Agency will continue to insist on additional information and the application will be delayed until received or denied.
-Denials for failure to provide requested information within short turn around periods have become common within many counties.
-It’s a trend we are closely following.
-Submission of a complete Medicaid Application requires many hours of time.
-It is estimated that a professional assembling a Medicaid Application spends approximately 35-50 dedicated and undisturbed hours assembling and organizing the information.
-A person unfamiliar with the process will spend many times that amount of time, often in excess of 100 hours.
-If you’re working, have a family or are easily frustrated when dealing with large volumes of information or $$$, you do not want to file a Medicaid application alone.
+Medicaid has the right to demand proof of almost every financial transaction for the 5 full calendar years preceding the application filing.
+Accurate records should be gathered and a complete Medicaid application furnished to the County Board of Social Services, if possible, all at once to simplify processing.
+If records are inaccurate or incomplete, or if a Medicaid application package is disorganized, the Medicaid Agency will continue to insist on additional information, and the application will be delayed until received or denied.
+Denials for failure to provide requested information within short turnaround periods have become common within many counties.
+We are closely following this trend.
+Submission of a complete Medicaid Application requires many hours.
+It is estimated that a professional assembling a Medicaid Application spends approximately 35-50 dedicated, undisturbed hours gathering and organizing the information.
+A person unfamiliar with the process will spend many times that amount, often exceeding 100 hours.
+If you’re working, have a family, or are easily frustrated when dealing with large volumes of information or $$$, you do not want to file a Medicaid application alone.

-Did you know that the cost of professional assistance in preparing and filing a Medicaid Application is permitted as part of the spend down process?
+Did you know that the cost of professional assistance in preparing and filing a Medicaid Application is permitted as part of the spend-down process?
 The legal fee paid to our office, for example, is credited toward the applicant’s eligibility.
-Since a person can keep only $2,000/$4,000 in resources to become Medicaid eligible, it seldom makes sense for the family to assume the time and responsibility for filing the application.
-The money will only go to the nursing home or assisted living residence who will be paid by the state once eligibility is established.
+Since a person can keep only $2,000/$4,000 in resources to become Medicaid-eligible, it seldom makes sense for the family to assume the time and responsibility of applying.
+The money will only go to the nursing home or assisted living residence, and the state will pay it once eligibility is established.
 Don’t kill yourself only to have the money go to the nursing home.

 We Can Help You Even if You’ve Filed the Application on Your Own